- Sightseeing by luxury coach

 Day 1: Dublin Arrival & Dublin Castle

-Tour begins 2:00 PM, Dublin hotel.
-Set out on a tour of Dublin to see elegant Georgian townhouses, pass St. Stephen’s Green and Trinity College and cross the River Liffey to drive along O’Connell Street.
-Take a guided tour through Dublin Castle, which was the seat of power and government for many centuries.
+Tour begins 2:00 PM at your hotel in County Meath near Dublin Airport.
+Tour Dublin to see elegant Georgian townhouses, pass St. Stephen’s Green and Trinity College, and cross the River Liffey to drive along O’Connell Street.
+Take a guided tour through Dublin Castle, the seat of power and government for many centuries and visit the renowned State Apartments.
 Enjoy a welcome drink with your group and before dinner.

-Visit Down Cathedral with St. Patrick’s historical burial site marked by a huge boulder.
-Immerse yourself in his work, life and times in the nearby St. Patrick Centre.
-Next, explore the Crumlin Road Gaol to see what prison life was like through the ages and discover the dark secrets that lies within.
-Head to central Belfast with time to relax before dinner at your hotel.
+Visit Down Cathedral where St. Patrick’s historical burial site is marked by a huge boulder.
+Immerse yourself in his work, life, and times in the nearby St. Patrick Centre.
+Explore Crumlin Road Gaol and see what prison life was like through the ages.
+Head to central Belfast for some time to relax before dinner at your hotel.

 Day 3: Titanic Belfast & Walking Tour

-Take a panoramic tour around central Belfast to see Victorian buildings, the imposing City Hall in Donegall Square and the shipyards where RMS Titanic was built in 1912.
-Visit Titanic Belfast to learn about this ill-fated famous liner through state-of-the-art displays.
+Tour central Belfast to see Victorian buildings, the imposing City Hall in Donegall Square, and the shipyards where RMS Titanic was built in 1912.
+Visit Titanic Belfast to learn about this ill-fated liner.
 In the afternoon, join a local guide for a walking tour of Belfast before spending time on your own.

 Day 4: Giant’s Causeway & Derry Walk

-Enjoy views of the pilgrimage mountain of Croaghpatrick as you head to a local farm to watch skilled dogs herding sheep.
-View Killary Harbour, Ireland’s only fjord, and enjoy a light lunch and guided tour of Westport House.
-This stately mansion, which overlooks the ocean, contains a wealth of interesting portraits, furniture, silver and porcelain.
-Enjoy free time in Westport.
+Enjoy views of the pilgrimage mountain of Croaghpatrick and stop in the beautiful village of Leenane.
+Head to a local farm to watch skilled dogs herding sheep.
+View Killary Harbour, Ireland’s only fjord.
+Enjoy a ddrink before taking a guided tour of Westport House, an 18-century home, complete with its original contents including portraits, furniture, silver and porcelain.
+Enjoy dinner in Westport House.

-Day 7 : Cliffs Of Moher &Ballintubber Abbey
+Day 7 : Galway & Cliffs of Moher

-Visit Ballintubber Abbey, known as "the Abbey that refused to die."
-The abbey has the unique status of being Ireland's only royal Abbey, which has been in continuous use for more than 780 years.
 Travel to Galway for some free time to explore the city.
-Head out to see the majestic Cliffs of Moher, which soar 200m above the foaming Atlantic Ocean.
-Tonight enjoy an evening at Knappogue Castle with a medieval-style banquet.
+Head out to see the majestic Cliffs of Moher, which soar 700 feet above the Atlantic.
+Enjoy an evening at Knappogue Castle for a medieval-style banquet.

 Day 8 : Literary Tea with Scones & Dingle Peninsula